 Every classroom is a neurodiverse environment.
 Teachers and school leaders must approach teaching and learning from a universal viewpoint to meet the needs of all students.
 How can teachers make the necessary shift and how can leaders support?
-In this session aspects of universal design for learning will be addressed to demonstrate how classrooms can become accessible and flexible environments that maximize potential for student success.(Intermediate)
+In this session, aspects of universal learning design will be addressed to show how classrooms can become accessible and flexible environments that maximize student success.
+(Intermediate)

-Accommodations, Interventions, and Modifications...
+Accommodation, Interventions, and Modifications...
 Oh My!

 This presentation focuses on the differences between Accommodations, Interventions, and Modifications.
 Attendees will discover common accommodations for high-incidence disabilities, such as ADHD and dyslexia.
 Multi-tiered Systems of Support (MTSS) provide the context for determining whether students need additional support or accommodations and monitoring progress to learn whether learning issues are beyond basic intervention and accommodation.
-Practical knowledge of common accommodations and best practices in student intervention will be discussed as well as greater implications of curriculum modification.
-(This session can be offered in Breakout 1 for Beginner and for Intermediate/Advanced in Breakout 2.)
+Practical knowledge of common accommodations and best practices in student intervention will be discussed and greater implications of curriculum modification.
+(This session can be offered in Breakout 1 for Beginner and for Intermediate/Advanced in Breakout 2. )